OvoArchie/portfolio_analytics_mds_hh_data_generator/readme.md

 - Going fowards data must be submitted by the `10th` of each month for the previous month

 ### Current Unknowns
-- Some of the sites only recied half hourly data inbetween September and now.
+- Some of the sites only recieved half hourly data inbetween September and now.
 How should these large gaps be treated?
+Currently we are leaving them in as blank records.
 - If a days worth of data should that day-record be left out?
+Currently we are leaving them in as blank records
-- If half-hourly periods are missing should the data be estimated or left blank (the latter being current practice)?
+- If half-hourly periods are missing should the data be estimated or left blank?
+Currently they are blank records
 ---

 ### Config